-Money laundering is the process criminals use to ‘clean’ the money they make from crimes such as fraud, drugs and tax evasion.
+Money laundering is the process criminals use to ‘clean’ the money they make from crimes such as fraud, dealing in illegal drugs and tax evasion.
 By making the money look like it comes from a legitimate source, they can cover their tracks and avoid detection.

 They do this by buying, selling and channelling funds through things such as property, expensive goods and financial services.
 They then spend the money or use it to fund criminal activities.